JawBlade/Project-Sim/README.md

 ### Description

 Project Sim is a web-based AI assistant designed to help users interact with a virtual classroom environment.
-Built with Flask and integrated with OpenAI’s API and Eleven Labs’ text-to-speech, it allows users to type questions or commands and receive intelligent responses, simulating a helpful classroom guide.
+Built with Flask and integrated with OpenAI’s API it allows users to type questions or commands and receive intelligent responses, simulating a helpful classroom guide.

 The app features a simple and responsive user interface using Tailwind CSS, enabling smooth interaction on both desktop and mobile devices.
 Users can input text, submit queries, and get dynamic AI-generated answers displayed on the page, along with natural voice output powered by Eleven Labs.
 This project demonstrates the integration of modern web development techniques with natural language processing and speech synthesis.